mramz55555/isoft-corporation/README.md

 **How to run?**

-1-download the project files and extract them.
+1-download the project file and extract it.

 2-In the target folder in cmd type ./mvnw package and then ./mvnw spring-boot:run